Ghana Minute.

 Apostle Dr Eric Nyamekye

-Chairman of the Church of Pentecost who advocates for moral renewal, anti-corruption education, and environmental protection in Ghana.
+Chairman of the Church of Pentecost advocating for moral renewal, anti-corruption education, and integrity in Ghana's institutions.

 In coverage